PolarOpam/WHATSAPP-MESSAGES-SENDER/README.md

 //IF YOU WANT TO SEE MY SCRIPTS [ VISIT MY ACC ON GITHUB [@SIRBUGS] ].

-//PROGRAMMED WITH [ S I R .
+//PROGRAMMED BY [ S I R .
 B U G S ].

 ----------------------------------------------------------------